mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter8.md

 ![Opening blob storage](images/chapter8/open-blob-storage.png)

 You should see several containers inside of your blob storage: *profile-pics*, *uploaded*, and *azure-webjobs-hosts*.
 You previously created *profile-pics* and *uploaded* during previous chapters.
-The *azure-webjobs-hosts* container is created by the function app provisioning process, so you may not see it if the funciton app you just created hasn't been fully provisioned.
+The *azure-webjobs-hosts* container is created by the function app provisioning process, so you may not see it if the function app you just created hasn't been fully provisioned.

 Click *+ Container* to add a container.